-Chai is the word for tea in many parts of the world but for Indian, it means a lot more than a word its refreshing drink which is must in your daily routine and which keeps you going.
+Chai is the word for tea in many parts of the world but for Indian, it means a lot more than a word its refreshing drink which is a must in your daily routine and which keeps you going.

 For Indian chai is cough medicine, an energy drink, and comfort food all rolled into one.
 The strong ginger soothes the aching throat.
 The caffeine gives you a quick pick-me-up, to ease my tiredness.
-It is a centuries-old beverage which has played an important role in many cultures.
+It is a centuries-old beverage that has played an important role in many cultures.

 Chai from India is a spiced milk tea that has become increasingly popular throughout the world.
 It is generally made up of: